FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Implementation

 The constraints \eqref{eq:mem} specify that the memory consumption of each partition does not exceed the allocated memory of the corresponding worker.
 Let $s_i$ denote the parameter size and $a_i$ the activation size per micro-batch at layer $i$.
 For $i \in \mathcal{H}$, $\mu\hat a_i$ is the memory for activations of $\mu$ micro-batches in the partition that layer $i$ belongs to; $\hat s_i(4-2y_{1})$ comprises three parts of memory consumption, $\hat s_{i}$ for parameters, $\hat s_{i}$ for gradients, and $2(1-y_1)\hat s_{i}$ for serialized data during model synchronization.
-Note synchronization is needed only if $y_1 = 0$. $s_0$ is the basic memory consumption of a serverless worker. e.g. memory consumed by the framework.
-We actually only need the constraints for $i\in \mathcal{H}$, as the others are redundant.
+Note synchronization is needed only if $y_1 = 0$.
+The quantity $s_0$ is the basic memory consumption of a serverless worker, e.g., memory consumed by the framework.
+We only need the constraints for $i\in \mathcal{H}$, as the others are redundant.
 The constraints \eqref{eq:consistency} enforce consistency of the memory allocation for adjacent layers if they belong to the same partition, as they actually share the same workers, i.e. $m_i=m_{i-1}$ if $x_{i-1}=0$.
 With $M_{\max} = \max_{1\le j\le J} M_J$ being the maximum memory available, the constraint for $i$ becomes vacuous when the model is partitioned after $i-1$, i.e. $x_{i-1}=1$.

-The constraints \eqref{eq:unique} and \eqref{eq:binary} specify that we choose exactly one degree of data parallelism, and exactly one memory configuration for each layer.
+The constraints \eqref{eq:unique} and \eqref{eq:binary} specify that we choose exactly one degree of data parallelism and exactly one memory configuration for each layer.

-To solve \eqref{prob:opt}, we convert the formulation into an MIQP with common linearization techniques, which can then be solved by off-the-shelf solvers, e.g. Gurobi\cite{gurobi}.
-The details for linearization is in Appendix \ref{sec:linearization}.
+To solve \eqref{prob:opt}, we convert it into an MIQP using standard linearization techniques, which is then solved by off-the-shelf solvers, e.g., Gurobi\cite{gurobi}.
+The details for linearization is in Appendix~\ref{sec:linearization}.